keithbuhler/keithbuhler.github.io/philosophy-portal/syllabus251.md

 Week 1
 **M       Aug-15  Syllabus Day**    What are realistic expectations for this class?
 What are ambitious goals?
-**W       Aug-17  Meditations in a Toolshed**       What are the two ways of looking at things?
+**W       Aug-17  Meditations in a Tool shed**       What are the two ways of looking at things?
 What is the difference between looking at and looking along?
 **F       Aug-19  Peter Kreeft, Truth**     Is truth objective?

 Week 2